memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

     )
 ```

-We would also like to keep an eye on the models generalisation performance.
+We would also like to keep an eye on the model's generalization performance.
 We will use our validation set and the first thing we need to do is create a
 generator: